 An SEO strategy should be created by an SEO agency or freelancer.
 This blueprint outlines specific actions and changes to your website in order to grow your digital presence and outsmart your competitors.
 The ultimate goal is to be more visible and attract more clicks than any other business in your niche.
 The higher your traffic, the greater the opportunity to convert website visitors into paying customers.

-3 Pillars of An SEO Strategy For Small Business
+3 Pillars Of An SEO Strategy

 SEO practitioners broadly agree that there are three key pillars of an effective digital SEO strategy.
 Let’s take a closer look at each one of them: